Perhaps the most iconic Arctic animal - and the world's largest carnivore

 The Polar Bear, at home on the pack ice, can also swim over 60 miles/100 kilometres in the open sea, and it is considered to be a terrestrial and a marine mammal!

-Highlights where the Polar Bear can be seen
+Spots where the Polar Bear can be observed

 A long narrow island of hard bedrock at the entrance to Van Mijentfjorden, the northern fjord arm of Bellsund.
 It is popular for a Zodiac cruise around the island and through the narrow Mariasundet, with the strong currents that attract seabirds.